Children’s Emergency Dental Care – Flower Mound, TX

 • PPO Dental Insurance Accepted

 We recommend giving us a call if you even think that your child has a dental emergency because it’s better to be safe than sorry!
-We will most likely recommend that you bring your child to the pediatric dental office immediately.
-At the children's dental office, we can accurately diagnose the problem using x rays and try to get them out of pain as soon as possible.
-In the meantime, there are a few things you can do to reduce your child’s pain and prevent further damage to their teeth:
+We will most likely recommend that you bring them to our pediatric dental office immediately.
+Here, we can accurately diagnose the problem and try to get them out of pain as soon as possible.
+Below, you can find tips and tricks on how to handle some of the most common children’s dental emergencies:

 How to Help Your Child Prevent Dental Emergencies